12 Romantic And Cozy Bedroom Ideas for Couples

 11. Parisian Inspired Bedroom With Gold And Cream

-A Parisian-inspired bedroom is a great way to get a romantic vibe that still feels grown-up and expensive.
-By using soft cream walls instead of stark white, you create a warm, inviting backdrop that looks expensive in any light.
+I think a Parisian-inspired bedroom is a great way to get a romantic vibe that still feels grown-up and expensive.

-From there, you can layer a white quilted coverlet with a deep wine velvet cushion to add just enough drama for a shared space.
+From there, you can layer a white quilted coverlet with a deep wine velvet cushion to add just enough drama for your shared space.

 12. Small Space Bedroom With Storage And Soft Neutrals